alisw/AliPhysics/MUON/READMEmchda.txt

 Two input files located in the DAQ Detector database (DetDB) are needed:

-- muontrkpedvalues is built in flight in CONFIGURATION_PED.sh (ECS script) and contains two parameters "config" and "writeconfig" config = 1 if configuration file has to be used (OnLine case) config = 0 if not (OffLine case for the time being) writeconfig=0 if configuration is unchanged writeconfig=1 if configuration is changed , then new config. file is written in DetDB
+- muontrkpedvalues is built in flight in CONFIGURATION_PED.sh (ECS script) and contains one parameter "config" : config = 1 if configuration file has to be used (OnLine case) config = 0 if not (OffLine case for the time being)

 - config_ldc-MTRK-S3-0 : configuration file name corresponding to MuonTracker Station 3 if (for example) DA is running on ldc-MTRK-S3-0

 - DA validation: see Header of MUONTRKPEDda.cxx for reference run, and corresponding input mutrkpedvalues and configuration files are located in path=/afs/cern.ch/user/j/jcharvet/public/DA_validation